AML Regulation in Poland

 - prohibiting a person responsible for a violation of the Act by an obligated institution from performing duties in a managerial position for a period not exceeding one year,

-5. Who according to the Polish AML Law is a Politically Exposed Person (PEP)?
+5. Who is Politically Exposed Person (PEP) in Poland?

 Pursuant to the Polish AML Law, Politically Exposed Persons (PEP) are defined as natural persons who perform significant public functions or occupy significant public positions.
 The circle of PEP does not include persons holding middle and lower level positions.
 A detailed catalog of PEPs is provided in Article 2.2.11 of the AML Law.
 It should be noted that this is an open catalog.